-The South of Bali is one of the most popular parts of the island.
-If you’re looking for things to do in Bali you will find that the South has a lot to offer.
+The south of Bali is one of the most popular parts of the island.
+If you’re looking for things to do in South Bali you will find that the this part of the island has a lot to offer.
 There’s the shopping, beaches, water sports madness and the partying.
 It’s a great place for tourists and an exciting place to explore.

 So in no particular order, I’d like to share with you 15 great things to do in the South of Bali.
 Let’s start. 🙂

 The south of Bali has some of the best places to hang out for a drink and enjoy the sunset in Bali.
 While drinks can be expensive, hey there’s a big tax on alcohol in Indonesia, it’s well worth it for the views.
 You can find some of my favorite sunset bars in the south of Bali below.

 One of the best bars in the south of Bali is Rock Bar.
 The bar is managed by the Ayana Resort Jimbaran.
 Thanks to the beautiful views it’s a favorite with locals as well as tourists.

 This vintage style beach bar and restaurant, located in Canggu, is definitely one of the most Instagramable spots in Bali.
 It’s a great spot for sunset and food and drinks don’t cost too much.
 You can find their Facebook page here.

 Nalu Bowls (this is not located by the beach, but it has a beach vibe) has quickly become a firm favourite.
 You can find the Bali smoothie bowl shack in several areas: Seminyak, Uluwatu and Canggu.
 The one in Uluwatu is probably my favourite.